92green/enty/packages/enty-documentation/docs/schemas.md

 ### Merging
-Because an entity could be of any shape, when Enty is finds an entity that already exists in state it simply calls the merge function on the entities definition.
+Because an entity could be of any shape, when Enty is finds an entity that already exists in state it simply calls the merge function on its definition.
 This lets enty be smart about how to merge things.
 An object schema performs a shallow merge, while the array schema just replaces the old with the new.

 ## Entities